adamajane/software-engineering-1-exam-project/README.md

 # Software Engineering 1 (02161) Exam Project
 Exam project for the course Software Engineering 1 (02161).
 The project is a time management app for software projects.
+The app is designed to be used by project leaders and developers to projects, activities, time, and availability.
 # Authors
 Adam Ajane - s211048@student.dtu.dk\
 Oliver Brandt-Olsen - s216162@student.dtu.dk\